Legal Help for People Injured in New York City Janitorial Work

 • Body coverings

 Such protective gear should be supplied to you by your employer.
 Be sure to wear this gear at all times when around potentially toxic substances.
 If protective gear is provided and you fail to use it, you might ultimately be held liable for injuries that you sustain.
-While you can still file a workers' compensation claim, additional coverage for injuries or the option to file a lawsuit may be lost if you did not protect yourself.
+While you can still file a New York workers' compensation claim, additional coverage for injuries or the option to file a lawsuit may be lost if you did not protect yourself.

 Back to Top